stef1949/LumiFur_Controller/README.md

 1. Power on the device.
 2. The mask will display the default idle face with animations.
-3. Use the LumiFur app to connect to 'LumiFur_BLE'.
+3. Use the LumiFur app to connect to 'LumiFur_Controller'.
 4. Send values between 1 and 8 to change facial expressions.

 ### Facial Expressions 😃